testsigmahq/testsigma-docs/src/pages/docs/desired-capabilities/network-throttling.md

 ---
 title: "Network throttling"
-metadesc: "How to enable and use Network Throttling feature in Testsigma"
+metadesc: "Network throttling is an intentional slowing down of internet speed.
+Learn how to enable and use Network Throttling feature in Testsigma"
 noindex: false
 order: 15.91
 page_id: "Network Throttling"